 As the zoo became a popular meeting spot for visitors picnic grounds were added and the gardens improved.

 Up until 1881 no entry fee was charged.
-This was the year it changed so development could continue.
+In 1881 this changed to providing fuding so development could continue.
 The entry fee meant that elephants and orangutans were added to the collection that year.
 Later hippos, bison, zebra and giraffe joined the collection.

 The 1890s brought a new style of exhibition.
 Cages made of brick and fronted with bars became popular at the zoo.
 To this day a cage in this style stands at the zoo to serve as a contrast to the modern habitats now at the zoo.

 Alfred Dunbavin Butcher led a modernisation program that continues today in his time as chairman from 1962-1987.
 The first exhibit established was the Lion Park.
-Into the future the Arboreal treetops walkway, the great flight aviary and the Butterfly house which is now named in his honour opened.
+In later stages of the plan the Arboreal treetops walkway, the great flight aviary and the Butterfly house, which is now named in his honour, were added.

 In the 1980s a master plan was created with the aim to divide the zoo into bio-climatic zones which would immerse visitors in the animals habitat.
 Animals that share habitats in the wild now live near each other at the zoo.
 This includes the African rainforest where mandrills, pygmy hippos and gorillas live in nearby habitats.

 Dr Butcher went on to create the zoo school during 1969.
 In 1980 he also established Zoo friends.